Rockies vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker has picked up at least one hit in three straight games.
-In his last five games he is hitting .444 with three doubles, a home run, five walks and seven RBI.
+- Tucker has picked up at least one hit in four straight games.
+In his last five games he is batting .421 with two doubles, a home run, four walks and six RBI.

 Tucker Recent Games